-Hurling only requires three pieces of equipment, the camán or hurling stick, the sliotar or ball, and a helmet.
+Hurling only requires three pieces of equipment, the camán or stick, the sliotar or ball, and a helmet.
 Helmets are now required for any active play, including scrimmages, to protect from incidental contact.
 If you come to a practice as a guest, we'll have equipment for you to use until you decide to join the club!
 The total cost of equipment to play is between $120 and $150, but you can spend more if you choose top of the line equipment.
 Optional equipment includes gloves with protective ribs on the back of the hand.
-The club has some inventory in stock for members in the Club Store.
+The club has some inventory in stock for members please talk to a coach or board member.

 There are several types of sliotars, including leather game balls, wall balls, First Touch large children's soft slitters and Soft Touch small children's sliotars.